Artur Jorge (footballer, born 1946): Managerial career

 After his player career, Artur Jorge went to Leipzig, East Germany, to study football and training methodology.

 He started his managerial career working with Vitória de Guimarães, moving on to Belenenses, Portimonense and then signing with Porto for the 1984–85 season, where he won three national champion titles and two Taça de Portugal titles.
 His greatest success was to win the European Cup with Porto over favourites Bayern Munich 2–1.
-Jorge is known since then as "Rei Artur" ("King Arthur").
+Jorge was known as "Rei Artur" ("King Arthur") from then on.
 He moved to Racing Paris the next season, and returned to Porto in 1989–90.
 He then moved to Paris Saint-Germain in 1991–92, where he won the national championship in 1993–94.

 Artur Jorge moved to Benfica in 1994–95, finishing third with his team, and was replaced at the beginning of the following season.
-Since then, he has been coach of several other clubs including Académica de Coimbra, Vitesse Arnhem, Tenerife and CSKA Moscow.
+He went to become coach of several other clubs including Académica de Coimbra, Vitesse Arnhem, Tenerife and CSKA Moscow.
 He managed the Portugal national team, initially while still Porto coach during the 1989–90 and 1990–91 seasons, and again during the 1996–97 season.
 He also managed the Switzerland team at UEFA Euro 1996, replacing Roy Hodgson under whom they had qualified.
-Since 2004 he managed Cameroon.
+From 2004 he managed Cameroon.
 He failed to lead his team to the 2006 FIFA World Cup.
 He managed Saudi club Al-Nasr for only two cup matches and was sacked following a 4–1 defeat by lowly club Al-Faisaly.
 He then managed French second division team Créteil in 2006–07.

 On 27 November 2014, Artur Jorge joined Algerian club MC Alger, ending a seven-year period without coaching.

-That appointment ended on 8 October 2015.
+Death

+Jorge died on 22 February 2024, at the age of 78.